 Approximately 130 people died from the resulting tsunamis in Alaska, Oregon and California.
 Anchorage was severely damaged, and some communities southeast of the city saw the land drop by up to eight feet.

 11 Alaska is home to 7 of the 9 largest national parks in the U.S.

 The largest national park in America is not Yellowstone, Death Valley or the Grand Canyon, but rather Wrangell-St. Elias National Park and Preserve in southeastern Alaska.
 Wrangell-St. Elias occupies more than 13 million acres along the Canadian border and contains more than half of the 15 tallest peaks on U.S. soil.
 Overall, Alaska is tied with California as the states with the most national parks (eight.)

-12 Mosquitoes are the official state bird.
+12 Mosquitoes are the official Alaska state bird!

 Not really, but that’s a joke I kept hearing, and it sure was accurate.
-I had to slather heavy-duty insect repellant over every inch of exposed skin, even my face, to keep the biting bugs at bay.
+I had to slather heavy-duty insect repellent over every inch of exposed skin, even my face, to keep the biting bugs at bay.
 Their fragile bodies kept coming at me, even in a driving rain.
-The repellant did work in the end.
+The repellent did work in the end.
 I wound up with just a handful of small bites – a much better result than when I visited the Everglades.